rasputine/pyred/README.md

 Supports private subreddits that you need to authenticate to look at, like the lounge.
 Specify your username with -u and your feed key with -f, like the following:

+Get your key from your profile preferences, under the RSS tab: [Here](https://www.reddit.com/prefs/feeds/)

 `#pyred.py -u rasputine -f a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6 centuryclub`

 ---------